Alice König

-Alice König is a British historian.
-She is Director of the Centre for the Literatures of the Roman Empire at the University of St Andrews and lectures in Latin and Classical Studies.
+Alice König is a Professor of Classics who specialises in peace and conflict studies.
+She is Director of the Visualising War project and the Ancient Peace Studies Network at the University of St Andrews, and she runs the Visualising War and Peace podcast.
+She is a pioneer of Applied Classics, which seeks to bring ancient-world studies into dialogue with modern challenges to effect meaningful change.

 Biography

 König studied for her BA and MPhil at King's College, Cambridge, and her PhD at St. John's College, Cambridge.
-She was the chair of the research network for Literary Interactions under Nerva, Trajan & Hadrian, a British Academy funded project, and is now co-running a research project on Visualising War: Interplay between Battle Narratives in Ancient and Modern Cultures.
-König is a member of the Young Academy of Scotland (YAS) established by the Royal Society of Edinburgh in 2011, and in 2018 she was elected as co-chair 2019–2020.
+She was the founder-director of the research network for Literary Interactions under Nerva, Trajan & Hadrian, a British Academy funded project, and now directs interdisciplinary research projects on Visualising War and Visualising Peace.
+König was a member of the Young Academy of Scotland (YAS) established by the Royal Society of Edinburgh in 2011, and in 2018 she was elected as co-chair 2019–2022.
 The organisation provides mid-career professionals with a platform to challenge social issues in Scotland and the wider world.
-König is particularly involved in YAS projects on Responsible Debate and the future of tertiary education in Scotland.
-She has written for The Scotsman, serves on the Royal Society of Edinburgh's Human Rights Committee, and is a Community Ambassador for the charity Book Aid International.
+König was particularly involved in YAS projects on Responsible Debate and the future of tertiary education in Scotland.

 König has appeared on the BBC Radio 4 In Our Time panel as an expert on "Agrippina the Younger" (2016), "Pliny the Younger" (2013) and "Vitruvius' De Architectura" (2012).